m3db/m3/src/dbnode/encoding/proto/README.md

 Similarly, when we're decoding the stream, we perform the inverse operation and reconstruct the current timestamp based on the previous one and the delta of delta encoded into the stream.

-#### Compressed Protobuf Fields
+### Compressed Protobuf Fields

 Compressing the protobuf fields is broken into two stages:

 1. Custom compressed fields
 2. Protobuf marshaled fields

-In the first phase we compress any fields for which we're able to apply custom compression as described in the `Compression Limitations` and `Compression Techniques` section.
+In the first phase we compress any fields for which we're able to apply custom compression as described in the `Compression Techniques` section.

 In the second phase we lean on the Protobuf marshaling format to encode the data for us with the caveat that we compare fields at the top-level and avoid re-encoding them if they haven't changed.

-##### Custom Compressed Protobuf Fields
+#### Custom Compressed Protobuf Fields

 We encode the custom compressed field values similarly how to we encode their types as described in the `Header` section.
 In fact, they're even encoded in the same order with the caveat that unlike when we're encoding the types, we don't need to encode a null value for non-contiguous field numbers for which we're not performing any compression.